alexanderjarl91/react_news/readme.md

 Built with webpack on Netlify.

-_locally this works perfect and build was succesful but the netlify link is giving errors, trying to figure out why_
+_locally this works perfect and build was successful but the netlify link is giving errors, trying to figure out why_